-Whether you want to simply performance check your A/C system, test an inoperative air conditioning system, perform a tri-annual evacuate and recharge maintenance , install a complete system or convert from R12 to 134A Jim Dickinson Auto Tech is the place to take your vehicle.
+Whether you want to simply performance check your A/C system, test an inoperative air conditioning system or perform a tri-annual evacuate and recharge maintenance, Jim Dickinson Auto Tech is the place to take your vehicle.

 Jim has over 39 years experience in the trade and has specialized in Air Conditioning for the last 26 years.
 Todays climate controlled systems are often computer controlled and the manufacturers design important safeguards to protect your system.
 Having a complete understanding of these systems is paramount in arriving at an accurate diagnosis in todays high tech vehicles.